ml4sts/open-humanities/episodes/17-formatting-with-frontmatter.md

 :::
 ```

-A glossary body can be create in any file in our project or for organization purposes can be on a file of its own.
+A glossary body can be exist in any file in our project or, for organization purposes, can be on a file of its own.

 Let's start by creating a file called in our repo called `Glossary.md`